med-material/Trail-it/README.md

 University who is researching digital apps for use in rehabilitation and at home.

 Please see README.pdf for help on how to start the game.
-For publications and more information, visit [our website](http://rehab.bastianilso.com).

 ## Trail it 2017.04.20 Key Features:
  * Heatmap Visualization